paragoner1/crisis-companion/SOLANA_SOS_COMPREHENSIVE_DEMO.md

 ### **Enhanced Features Demo (1:30-3:30)**

 #### **1. Voice Activation & Context-Aware Guidance**
 *"Watch how 'drowning help!' triggers instant CPR guidance, max volume, and 911 auto-dial with precise location.
 But notice how 'drowning help out of water' skips the rescue instructions and goes straight to medical care.
-This saves 45 seconds in every emergency."*
+This saves estimated 45 seconds in every emergency based on response time comparisons."*

 #### **2. Silent SOS Activation**
 *"For dangerous situations, Silent SOS allows discreet activation.
 Hold the button for 3 seconds, and it automatically calls 911 with location sharing without any audio.
 Perfect for rideshares, domestic violence, or abduction scenarios."*